forestgrape/coronavirus/index.md

 <p id="public-advice">-----</p>

-## Public Advice, Suggestions and Thoughts
+## Public Suggestions and Thoughts
 [in rework]
 Covid-19 can be serious in the short-term and such serious infections can sometimes damage organs.
 For less virulent Covid-19, *no* serious long-term effects are known yet, but experiences and research are limited and so whether such effects can occur is *unknown*.
 Though long-term adverse effects are possible too for other viruses causing subtle infections e.g. common colds. *Awareness* for viruses and *knowledge* what they do and how they can harm or help is important.
 No reason to be afraid or panic however, unlike viruses we've got a mind, better communication and a superb body police called immune system.
 The immune system is crucial since completely avoiding viruses is _not_ possible.
 Viruses can be harmful, but mostly the immune system handles them and they even can support us evolving.

 > Regarding effects: short-term and long-term, adverse and beneficial, unwanted and wanted effects are known and even proven for many things, so its about setting priorities.
 Ideally we all - if we want - are capable to take own educated decisions on priorities or at least can be contributing to decisions.

 > Trying to contribute to knowledge and explain knowledge on coronaviruses is a major motivation for this page.

-> *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
-Every day compromises are searched,negotiated, found and enabled - thanks to everybody!
-Regarding Covid this yields a intermediate approach: some base protections enabling people to avoid it but not narrowing others to much.

 Time to act mindfully, carefully and circumspectly.
 Let's work together in an open, fair and honest way.

 ### Sars-CoV-2 transmission
-SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols as described in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
+SARS-CoV-2 is mostly transmitted through the air, either by droplets or by aerosols.
+A more in depth description than here is in the section [Recap Airborne Transmission](./transmission.md#recap-airborne-transmission).
 * __droplet transmission__: Droplets fly in trajectories similar to balls thrown.
 How fare they fly depends on the initial movement: when coughing or sneezing they fly farther than when talking.
 Transmission risk is in situation when bad breath/reek of alcohol is smelled.
 Droplet can be exchanged when close range face-to-face talking and this gives a transmission opportunity.
 Prevent
-  * masks
+    - masks
-  * distance
+    - distance
-  * side-a-side instead of face-to-face
+    - side-a-side instead of face-to-face
-  * plexiglas
+    - plexiglas
 * __aerosols transmission__: Aerosols behave soot/dust-like and aerosol transmission occurs mainly in indoor places with dry air.
 How smoke behaves we know, since we can smell and see it, unlike the viruses.
 Prevent:
-  * masks
+    - masks
-  * ventilation or being outside
+    - ventilation or being outside

     Keeping the smoke model in mind makes it easier to detect and avoid situations with aerosol transmission:
-  * Just smelling smoke is the theoretical possibility of infection.
+    - Just smelling smoke is the theoretical possibility of infection.
 Being that exposed to smoke that the cloth start smelling, likely corresponds to a probability of a few percentages to get infected.
-  * A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
+    - A neighbors candle won't harm through doors, but in a place with an indoor barbecue, smoke travels to the next floor.
 For Covid-19 this means: A single neighbor being infected is no risk, but in place with possibly many infected people e.g. a hospital treating Covid-19 patients, wearing a mask in _all_ rooms is important.

 ### How to Reduce Covid-19 Infection Paths